chinapedia/wikipedia.abstract.en/Page/Half-life.md

 Probabilistic nature

-Halflife-sim.gif: with more atoms, the overall decay is more regular and more predictable.]]
+: with more atoms, the overall decay is more regular and more predictable.]]

 A half-life usually describes the decay of discrete entities, such as radioactive atoms.
 In that case, it does not work to use the definition that states "half-life is the time required for exactly half of the entities to decay".
 For example, if there is just one radioactive atom, and its half-life is one second, there will _not_ be "half of an atom" left after one second.